Science on Wheels — Public Assemblies

 In this supercool lesson we will use liquid nitrogen to show how solids, liquids and gases are affected by extreme changes in temperature.
 Participants will learn how water is different from most other materials and watch the properties of materials change before their eyes.

-Recommended Audience: Families, mixed age groups, best for children age 5 and up
+Recommended Audience: Families, mixed age groups, most programs can be adapted for preschool if requested

 Duration: 45 minutes